• Skip to primary navigation

 Expert Tips

 • Use room temperature ingredients.
-To ensure that the frosting mixes together smoothly, make sure that the butter is at room temperature before starting.
+To be sure that the frosting mixes together smoothly, make sure that the butter is at room temperature before starting.

 • Bake until lightly golden brown.
 Overbaking the sugar cookies can make them dry and crunchy, so be sure to remove them from the oven when they are lightly golden brown.